 11. Alexandrite and Diamond Ring – June

 A gorgeous oval alexandrite weighing 1.16 carats is this 18k white gold ring’s central character.
-Small diamonds decorate each side of the stone, stretch along the shoulders, and cover the visible part of the shank.
+Additionally, small diamonds decorate each side of the stone, stretch along the shoulders, and cover the visible part of the shank.

 12. Natural Alexandrite Ring – June

 Alexandrite symbolizes fortune, prosperity, and love, so why not give this gemstone to your future June-born bride?
 This ring features a natural marquise-cut alexandrite as the center stone.
-Three small diamonds flank each side of the stone and highlight its shape.
+Further, three small diamonds flank each side of the stone and highlight its shape.

 13. The Corbette Ring –July

 Rubies symbolize passion, protection, and devotion, so they can be a perfect gemstone for an engagement ring.
-The Corbette ring features a 0.75-carat sugarloaf-cut natural ruby.
-It’s surrounded by 12 small diamonds, which are then bordered by a lozenge-shaped halo.
+The Corbette ring features a 0.75-carat sugarloaf-cut natural ruby; in addition, 12 small diamonds surround it and are bordered by a lozenge-shaped halo.
 The ring dates from the Edwardian era and was handcrafted around 1905.

 14. Fine Vivid Red Ruby and Diamond Ring – July

 This stunning ring features a natural ruby weighing 0.61 carats as the center stone.
-The platinum shank separates into three sections at the shoulders, and the middle section is covered in diamonds that highlight the center stone.
+Most importantly, The platinum shank separates into three sections at the shoulders, and the middle section is covered in diamonds which most elegantly highlight the center stone.

 15. Round Peridot Engagement Ring – August

-Peridot is known as the stone of compassion, peace, and prosperity.
-It can be a great addition to any engagement ring for those born in August.
-This ring features a round peridot weighing 0.56 carats and is set in 18k yellow gold.
-A row of small diamonds surrounds the center stone and flanks the shoulders.
+The stone of compassion, peace, and prosperity is none other than the Peridot.
+In short, it can be a great addition to any engagement ring for those born in August.
+Most importantly, this ring features a 0.56-carat round peridot and is set in 18k yellow gold.
+Moreover, a row of small diamonds surrounds the center stone and flanks the shoulders.

 16. Antique Peridot and Diamond Ring – August

 This lively, 18k yellow gold ring made around 1910 features an emerald-cut peridot as the main feature.
-Small diamonds surround the center stone and follow its shape, emphasizing its wonderful color.
+In addition, small diamonds surround the center stone and follow its shape, emphasizing its wonderful color.

 17. The Neston Ring – September

-If your future bride likes bold, flashy jewelry, the Neston ring is the perfect choice.
+If your future bride likes bold, flashy jewelry, then the Neston ring is the perfect choice among all antique birthstone engagement rings.
 This is a beautiful, 0.68-carat cushion-cut sapphire from Thailand.
-A cluster of old-cut diamonds with a high color grade surrounds the sapphire and forms a marquise shape.
+In addition, a cluster of old-cut diamonds with a high color grade surrounds the sapphire and forms a marquise shape.